 - Expect payment to the external search firm to be approximately one-third the first year’s compensation for the selected candidate.
 This includes annual salary plus any sign-on bonus.

 - Search committee chair and/or committee works with search firm associate and HR to create a job description, job announcement, etc.

-- Search firm meets with OEI and HR to discuss University’s affirmative action/diversity goals and values/culture insights
+- Search firm meets with HR to discuss university’s affirmative action/diversity goals and values/culture insights

 - HR posts the positions, which directs all individuals who wished to be considered to apply via PeopleAdmin

-- HR contacts the search firm associate to inform him/her that the search has been posted
+- HR contacts the search firm associate to inform them that the search has been posted

 - HR and search firm associate agree on who will be responsible for placing which ads